 One antibiotic commonly used to treat staph infections is methicillin.
 While methicillin is very effective in treating most staph infections, some staph bacteria have developed a resistance to methicillin and can no longer be killed by this antibiotic.
 The resistant bacteria are called methicillin-resistant staphylococcus aureus or MRSA.

 Methicillin-resistant staphylococcus aureus produces symptoms no different from any other type of Staphylococcus aureus bacteria.
-The skin will appear red and inflamed around wound sites.
-Symptoms in serious cases may include fever, lethargy, and headache.
+The skin will appear red, swollen, and inflamed around wound sites.
+The area may be painful to touch and be full of pus or other drainage.
+Symptoms in serious cases may include a fever.
 MRSA can cause urinary tract infections, pneumonia, toxic shock syndrome, and even death.

 Healthy persons can carry the MRSA bacteria in their nose or on their skin for weeks or even years.
 Healthy people can sometimes effectively clear MRSA from their bodies even in the absence of any kind of treatment, however, unless completely cleared the bacteria can return, especially if the individual undergoes antibiotic therapy.